Andari Bandhuvaya

 Andari Bandhuvaya is a 2010 Telugu-language film.
 It received Akkineni Award for best home-viewing feature film for the year 2010.
 It was directed by Chandra Siddartha.
 The story and dialogues was written by popular Telugu novelist Balabhadrapatruni Ramani.
 It is a low budget movie which did well overseas.
-At box office it couldn't get good collections initially but it met slow success.
+At box office it could not get good collections initially but it met slow success.

 Plot

 Andari Bandhuvaya is a sincere attempt to highlight the importance of human values in today's society.
 Movie shows two types of environments starts with city shifts to village and then shifts to city.
 Nandu is simple man who helps and lives in simple manner, he watches all as his family members.
 Paddu belongs to a poor family and feeds her family with a normal job.
 She is optimistic and straight forward.
 Accidentally she visits hero's village.
 She watches values of village.
 Her behavior and conduct changes.